Skip to content

 How do I run the MCP worker?

-Use the abstractruntime-mcp-worker CLI (from the mcp-worker extra) and select toolsets explicitly.
+Use the abstractruntime-mcp-worker CLI from the base Runtime install and select toolsets explicitly.

 Docs: mcp-worker.md.
 Code: src/abstractruntime/integrations/abstractcore/mcp_worker.py.